If you found this post from our national PR polling company in the neverending ocean, that is Google, boy are you in for a treat.

 Now, if you are conducting market research, you may only think that the market research company produces numbers for you.

 Incorrect!
-The best national PR polling companies offer multiple services to help repurpose and add even more value to the study.
+The best national PR polling companies offer multiple services to help repurpose and add even more value to the study by using data for your marketing strategy.

 Think..."Are there any ways and other formats we can share the information to improve the return on investment (ROI) of our efforts?"
 The answer is always yes.